-Green leases can help fully utilize the sustainable potential of real estate
+Green leases in the sustainable potential of real estate

 May 15, 2012 | 2 min read

 The recently published Office Service Charge Analysis Report (OSCAR) by Jones Lang LaSalle (JLL)2, suggests that buildings with a better energy label (A – C) do not automatically have lower energy and service costs than non-green buildings (label D – G).
 The OSCAR benchmark, which was executed for the third time in The Netherlands, analyses the service costs from 2006 to 2010 on component costs and building characteristics such as year built, size, number of floors, location and the energy label of a building.
 The costs for electricity and heating for buildings with energy label A through C, are respectively 10.85 euros and 6.80 euros per square meter floor space.
 For buildings with labels D to G these costs are9.17 eurosand 6.36 euros.

 However, the statistical significance of these figures is somewhat limited because only a small portion of the screened buildings (75 of total 272) have an energy label, and among these, only 24 have energy label A – C. “It is therefore difficult to draw unequivocal conclusions”, Jones Lang LaSalle states.
 Additional qualitative research by JLL offers an explanation for the higher energy costs for buildings with energy labels A to C. These usually newer and sustainably designed buildings are often more intensively used, for instance because the occupier encourages employees to share workplaces.
 Therefore, when more people use fewer square meters it would be good to not only measure the service charge per square meter but also the integrated housing costs per full-time equivalent (FTE).